SAE Collegiate Design Series

 About Formula SAE® Series

-The concept behind Formula SAE is that a fictional manufacturing company has contracted a design team to develop a small Formula-style race car.
-The prototype race car is to be evaluated for its potential as a production item.
-The target marketing group for the race car is the non-professional weekend autocross racer.
+The concept behind Formula SAE is that a fictional manufacturing company has contracted a design team to develop a small Formula-style racecar.
+The prototype racecar is to be evaluated for its potential as a production item.
+The target marketing group for the racecar is the non-professional weekend autocross racer.
 Each student team designs, builds and tests a prototype based on a series of rules whose purpose is both to ensure onsite event operations and promote clever problem solving.
-The vehicle will be inspected in a series of tests to ensure it complies with the competition rules; in addition, the vehicle with driver will be judged in a number of performance tests on track.
+The vehicle will be inspected in a series of tests to ensure it complies with the competition rules; in addition, the vehicle with driver will be judged in many performance tests on track.
 The rest of the judging is completed by experts from motorsports, automotive, aerospace and supplier industries on student design, cost and sales presentations.

 Formula SAE promotes careers and excellence in engineering as it encompasses all aspects of the automotive industry including research, design, manufacturing, testing, developing, marketing, management and finances.

 In 2006, Dartmouth College (partnered with SAE International) created the fuel alternative event Formula Hybrid using Formula SAE cars with gasoline-electric hybrid power plants.